Today, it's known as "The Biggest Show in New Mexico."

 • In 1964, the New Mexico State Fair became the first state fair in the country to have an exhibit solely devoted to Native American art & culture.

-• In 1985 the first-ever tornado in Albuquerque's history touched down near the fairgrounds during the State Fair, and immediately afterward vendors offered T-shirts that read: "I survived the Albuquerque tornado".
+• In 1985, the first-ever tornado in Albuquerque's history touched down near the fairgrounds and immediately afterward vendors began offering T-shirts reading: "I survived the Albuquerque tornado".

-• The Fair hosted high-diving "Aqua Mules" until 1991 when public protests ended the controversial show.
+• The Fair hosted high-diving "Aqua Mules" for a number of years when public protests ended the controversial show in 1991..

 • Today, the New Mexico State Fair is usually ranked as among the Top Five state fairs in the nation in terms of attendance and attractions.